 Wassailing the Apple Trees

-Apple Trees will be wassailed tonight in Carhampton, Somerset.
+Apple Trees will be wassailed tonight in Carhampton, Somerset, as part of a centuries if not millennia old tradition of wassailing across England.

 A Wassail Bowl full of cider was carried out to the orchard for the tree, in addition of course to the cups that the men carried for themselves.
 You didn't Wassail every tree in the orchard; you picked the oldest one and gathered around it.
 A piece of toast made from white bread would be dipped in the Wassail Bowl, and placed either on the roots or in the branches of the tree to attract good spirits.
 One of several possible Wassail songs would be sung, sometimes several times as the crowd got into the swing of things.
 Then, the cider in the Wassail Bowl would be poured over the roots of the tree, and the men would truck back to the house for more fun and merry-making.